How Custom Leggings Are Produced at Scale

 • Size-separated packing

-• Barcode or batch tracking
+• Barcode tracking

 • Standard carton quantities